iamericfletcher/rename_files_in_directory/README.md

 to the number of names in the `names` array.
 Otherwise, the program will error out since two files cannot have the same name.

-Also, the program assumes that the directory does not contain subdirectories.
+Also, the program does not enter nor rename subdirectories.

 I plan on making the program more robust such that it can: